 Exploring Route 66 – Gallup, NM

-The ride along I-40 to our next destination, Gallup, NM was very scenic and fortunately uneventful.
+The ride thru Albuquerque on I-25 south and along I-40 to our next destination, Gallup, NM was very scenic and uneventful.

-Although about halfway there, there was a major traffic jam but luckily in the opposite direction due to construction that seemed to go on for miles.
+Although, about halfway along there was a major traffic jam, but luckily in the opposite direction.
+Apparently due to construction, the backup went on for miles.
 Thank goodness we weren’t going that way!

-Interstates tend to be a little boring but every now and then, something sparks our interest.Nope, we didn’t see any celebrities but we did see their trucks!
-A Jason Aldean truck on our way to our previous destination in Bernallilo, NM and a Keith Urban “World of Now Tour” truck on our way to Gallup, NM.
+Interstates tend to be a little boring, but every now and then, something sparks our interest.Nope, we didn’t see any celebrities but we did see their trucks!
+A Jason Aldean truck during our drive to Bernallilo, NM, and a Keith Urban “World of Now Tour” truck on our way to Gallup, NM.

-Traveling in the west, we see a lot of wind farms but this was a first – a train carrying a large quantity of huge wind turbine blades as well as smaller ones.
+Traveling in the west, we see a lot of wind farms and miles long trains, but this was a first – a train carrying a large quantity of huge wind turbine blades.
 Jeesh, those things are enormous.

 But after all that excitement, our attention once again was drawn back to nature when majestic red rocks once again dotted the landscape!